Choosing Wisely at SickKids

 To date, the mean abdominal/pelvic imaging rate of very low-risk paediatric trauma patients (primary outcome) has dropped from 26.8% to 6.1%, with a statistically and clinically significant absolute reduction of 20.1%.
 Overall rates of CT imaging have also dropped by approximately 20% in a significant and sustained fashion, and balancing measures have indicated no missed clinically significant injuries utilizing this approach.

 Fever in children is a very common reason to seek medical attention and blood cultures are often drawn with bloodwork irrespective of the patient’s clinical presentation.
-Current rates of bacteremia in healthy vaccinated children are extremely low and contamination is common resulting in repeat visits, additional testing, and even hospital admissions.
-Blood cultures should only be sent when there is a clinical suspicion for bacteremia.
+Current rates of bacteremia in healthy vaccinated children are extremely low and contamination is common resulting in return visits, additional testing, and even hospital admissions and antibiotics.
+Blood cultures should only be sent when there is clinical suspicion for bacteremia.
+When a contaminated result is suspected or confirmed, a standardized approach should be utilized based on the gram stain and subsequent culture results and patient risk level to guide treatment decisions.

 A retrospective chart review showed that 65% of blood cultures were drawn in low-risk patients, with over half of these patients being discharged home.
 Only 0.4% of these patients had positive blood cultures, none of which altered management.
 The majority of blood cultures drawn in low-risk patients (30%) were in patients with a diagnosis of fever; 10% were drawn in patients with a diagnosis of pneumonia where current practice guidelines do not support the use of routine blood cultures.